syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 <!-- markdownlint-disable MD036 -->
 ## July 2019

+**2019-07-18**

+* On Openstack, the scheduler is now aware that only 25 additional volumes may be attached to a node.
+It will make sure that pods with mounted volumes are only scheduled on nodes can support them.

 **2019-07-10**

 * MetaKube kubeconfig files now use a unique context and username to simplify usage of them.